steveseguin/social_stream/api.md

 ### Connection Options

-The featured page can be configured to connect to the WebSocket server in three different ways:
+The featured.html page can be configured to connect to the WebSocket server in three different ways:

-1. Default: Connects to `wss://io.socialstream.ninja`, joins the room, and sets output to channel 3 and input to channel 2.
+1. Default (server): Connects to `wss://io.socialstream.ninja`, joins the room, and sets output to channel 3 and input to channel 2.
-2. Server2: Sets output to channel 3 and input to channel 1.
+2. Server2: Sets output to channel 3 and input to default channel.
-3. Server3: Sets output to channel 3 and input to channels 1 and 2.
+3. Server3: Sets output to channel 3 and input to channel 1.

+In all cases, channel 3 is reserved for output from the featured.html page.

 These can be set using URL parameters:
 - `?server`: Default connection